-THE JANET M. GLASGOW MEMORIAL ACHIEVEMENT CITATION.
-Presented in recognition of the accomplishments of women medical students who graduate with honors.
-It serves to reaffirm the American Medical Women's Association's commitment to encouraging their continuing achievement.
 THE ALVIN F. GOLDFARB LECTURESHIP IN REPRODUCTIVE ENDOCRINOLOGY.
 Established by the children of Dr. Goldfarb to honor their father, an alumnus of Vanderbilt University School of Medicine, this is the first named lectureship in the Center for Fertility and Reproductive Research.
 Serving as an important forum for continuing education, the lectureship enables the Vanderbilt medical community to learn from those at the cutting edge of research and practice in reproductive biology.